davidaristoff/Featurizing-KMD/README.md

 "FKMD.m" runs FKMD on the Lorenz96 data.
 This generates a data file for each iteration.

-"FKMD_analysis.m" creates the plots that appear in Figures 1-2.
+"FKMD_analysis.m" analyzes these data files to create the plots that appear in the Lorenz experiment.

-To reproduce the Lorenz experiment figures: Run "FKMD.m" with N=10^6, R=8000, iters=5, l=100, h=1, sig=3, and noise=1 to get the FKMD data; run "FKMD_sim.m" with N=10^6+99, R=7500, delay=1, noise=0, and iters=1 to get the ordinary KMD data.
-To plot FKMD results, open "FKMD_N1000000_R7500_l100_noise1_iter5_steps100.mat", and run "FKMD_plot.m".
-Similar steps can be used to plot the regular KMD results.
+To reproduce the Lorenz experiment figures: Run "FKMD.m" to get the FKMD data.
+Then re-run "FKMD.m" after changing parameters N=10^6+99, delay=1, and iters=1 to get the ordinary KMD data; save it as "KMD.mat".
+Then to get the plots, run "FKMD_analysis.m".